Parskatt/personal-website/content/publication/deep_gp.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Preprint, 2021"
+publication = "ECCV, 2022"
 #publication_short = "Arxiv Preprint"

 # Abstract and optional shortened version.
-abstract = "Few-shot segmentation is a challenging task, requiring the extraction of a generalizable representation from only a few annotated samples, in order to segment novel query images.
-A common approach is to model each class with a single prototype.
-While conceptually simple, these methods suffer when the target appearance distribution is multimodal or not linearly separable in feature space.
-To tackle this issue, we propose a few-shot learner formulation based on Gaussian process (GP) regression.
-Through the expressivity of the GP, our approach is capable of modeling complex appearance distributions in the deep feature space.
-The GP provides a principled way of capturing uncertainty, which serves as another powerful cue for the final segmentation, obtained by a CNN decoder.
-We further exploit the end-to-end learning capabilities of our approach to learn the output space of the GP learner, ensuring a richer encoding of the segmentation mask.
-We perform comprehensive experimental analysis of our few-shot learner formulation.
-Our approach sets a new state-of-theart for 5-shot segmentation, with mIoU scores of 68.1 and 49.8 on PASCAL-5i and COCO-20i, respectively."
+abstract = "Few-shot segmentation is a challenging dense prediction task, which entails segmenting a novel query image given only a small annotated support set.
+The key problem is thus to design a method that aggregates detailed information from the support set, while being robust to large variations in appearance and context.
+To this end, we propose a few-shot segmentation method based on dense Gaussian process (GP) regression.
+Given the support set, our dense GP learns the mapping from local deep image features to mask values, capable of capturing complex appearance distributions.
+Furthermore, it provides a principled means of capturing uncertainty, which serves as another powerful cue for the final segmentation, obtained by a CNN decoder.
+Instead of a one-dimensional mask output, we further exploit the end-to-end learning capabilities of our approach to learn a high-dimensional output space for the GP.
+Our approach sets a new state-of-the-art on the PASCAL-5i and COCO-20i benchmarks, achieving an absolute gain of +8.4 mIoU in the COCO-20i 5-shot setting.
+Furthermore, the segmentation quality of our approach scales gracefully when increasing the support set size, while achieving robust cross-dataset transfer.
+Code and trained models are available at https://github.com/joakimjohnander/dgpnet."

 # Featured image thumbnail (optional)